Our impact / Impact report 2025

 Richard Heath(2003 Nuffield Scholar) CEO, Zero Net Emissions from Agriculture CRC

-We asked our alumni, investors, and agricultural leaders what impact capacity building at the individual level had on the broader sector.
+We asked alumni and stakeholders how the program has an impact in the sector.
 Our investors see impact in three key areas:

 Cultivating candidates for leadership roles